class QDesignerPropertySheetExtension

 • b – bool

-If visible is true, the property at the given index is visible in Qt Designer's property editor; otherwise the property is hidden.
+If visible is true, the property at the given index is visible in Qt Widgets Designer’s property editor; otherwise the property is hidden.